VerbalExpressions/purescript-verbal-expressions/README.md

 This pattern matches "foo bar *foo*" but not "foo bar *baz*".

 ### Matching
-Here, we use the result of the monadic action to return an an array of capture groups.
+Here, we use the result of the monadic action to return an array of capture groups.
 Note that optional capturing groups are possible:
 ``` purs
 number = do
   startOfLine